adiracu/dotfiles/README.md

 Doing this, the original files `$HOME/.dotfolderA/fileA2` and `$HOME/.dotfolderB/fileB1` are lost

-As opposed to doing the entire directory passed, `dotfiles` will traverse it and try to merge them.
+As opposed to doing the entire directory passed, `dotfiles` will traverse it and try to merge them:

-e.g.

  	 in ~                  in ~/.dotfiles/link/        would result in $HOME